microsoft/dotnet-framework-docker/README.md

-The official docker images for .NET Framework on Windows ServerCore.
+The official Docker images for the .NET Framework on Windows Server Core.

 # .NET Framework Containers

-There are multiple flavors of .NET Framework Docker images avaialble, for both Web and Console application workloads.
+There are multiple flavors of the .NET Framework Docker images available, for both Web and Console application workloads.

 ## .NET Framework 4.6.2